danillopis/EEG-EMG-Neuroprosthetic-Robot-Control/README.md

 - Daniel Llopis Conejo
 - Matías Nevado García
-MSc in Science in Neurotechnology\n
+MSc in Science in Neurotechnology (Universidad Politécnica de Madrid)
-Universidad Politécnica de Madrid